aletheia-foundation/aletheia-app/README.md

   npm run ipfs-local

   # in tab 3 (must be in project directory)
+  # to run the website
-  npm start # (app will start but be unable to connect to filesharing or blockchain)
+  npm run start:web # (app will start but be unable to connect to filesharing or blockchain)
+  # to run the electron app
+  npm run electron:serve
 ```

 # Tests